aodoming/AlphabetSoup_ADominguez/README.md

 ### THINGS LEARNED
 * Compare the differences between the traditional machine learning classification and regression models and the neural network models.
+* Describe the perceptron model and its components.
+* Implement neural network models using TensorFlow.